joint-online-judge/JOJ3/README.md

 Executor takes a `Cmd` and returns a `ExecutorResult`.

-Parser takes a `ExecutorResult` and its config and returns a `ParserResult` and `bool` to indicate whether we should skip the rest stages.
+Parser takes a `ExecutorResult` and its conf and returns a `ParserResult` and `bool` to indicate whether we should skip the rest stages.

 ### `Cmd`